coco-team/cocoSim-deprecated/README.md

 ### Configuration ###

-Finally a bit of configuration is necessary in order to setup the tool:

-+ Set the paths to the tools and libraries
+ Set the paths to the tools and libraries:
 	+ In the `tools/gac/path_config.m` file set the values for variables:
 		+ LUSTREC: path to the previously installed lustrec binary file
 		+ SPACER: path to the `build` directory of the `SPACER` tool